First, though, is the need to clarify the differences among non-compete, non-solicitation and confidentiality agreements.

 I believe that the most successful management company practices are based on good business practices, policies, procedures and above all else good communication.
 None of which involves trade secrets.

 In an industry that requires extraordinary customer service even when there is adversity, it is critical that the management company provide a “safe harbor” for its employees.
 A company that provides a working environment that is caring, and demonstrates its support of its employees in deed not only in words, will enjoy the greatest success.
+A customer service environment in which effective solutions, like help desk software, have been implemented will benefit both employee and customer alike.

 Another Houstonian, Carolyn Bonds, PCAM, President of Crest Management Company, AAMC, and Ed Alrutz, CPM, CMCA, AMS, PCAM, President, KPA Management, AAMC, Falls Church, Virginia, recommend a one-year non-solicitation agreement for the manager.
 Alrutz further includes a provision precluding the employee from working for a KPA client for a year following the employee’s departure.
 Bonds and several other CEOs – John Lawton, former owner of a management company in Raleigh, N.C. and Houston’s Ransom Daly, CMCA, AMS, PCAM among others – suggest including a provision in the management contract prohibiting an association from hiring a company’s employee for a period of one year following that employee’s departure from the management company.
 According to Bonds, “This may or may not discourage anyone but at least they will have to stop and think about it and decide if it is worth risking a lawsuit to do this.
 We have not had anyone abuse this and we have only lost one account to a prior manager.”